What is Building Information Modeling?

-Building Information Modeling (BIM) is one of the fastest growing tools in construction.
+Building Information Modeling, also known as BIM, is one of the fastest growing tools in construction.

 Its popularity stems from its ability to keep all information relevant to a building project in the same place.
 From a building’s design to its delivery, any data relevant to a project is connected, building a complete digital description rather than a set of separate drawings.